boardfish/dissertation/contents/4-implementation.md

 The RSpec test suite ran at each commit on CircleCI's platform, halting in the instance of a failed Docker build, linting failure, or failed test.
-Though the environment in which I ran tests locally was incredibly similar, continuous integration served to ensure that the `master` branch continued to pass and was stable.
+Though the environment in which I ran tests locally reflected its configuration, continuous integration served to ensure that the `master` branch continued to pass and was stable.